Jesekiel David Kirszenbaum

-Jesekiel David Kirszenbaum (1900–1954) was a Polish painter forced to leave his native town in Poland in order to both flee persecution as a Jew and develop his art.
+Jesekiel David Kirszenbaum (1900–1954) was a Jewish Polish painter forced to leave his native town in Poland in order to both flee persecution as a Jew and develop his art.
+He is considered an artist of the School of Paris.

 Life

 Kirszenbaum was born in Poland in the village of Staszów, district of Sandomierz, in 1900.
 He was the youngest son of a rabbinical scholar.
 He began drawing and painting at the age of twelve.
 At that time he produced primarily shop signboards and portraits of people he admired.

 He immigrated to Germany in 1920.
 In 1923, he began his studies at the Bauhaus in Weimar, where he studied under Paul Klee and Wassily Kandinsky.
 He moved to Berlin in 1925, working as an illustrator and cartoonist for a number of Berlin newspapers under the pseudonym "Duvdivani".
 During this period, he participated in many local avant-garde exhibitions, including those sponsored by the Der Sturm gallery.

 In 1933, he fled Germany and arrived with his wife Helma in Paris.
 Although they arrived as refugees, the next period in the artist's life was marked by great personal and artistic growth.
 Here he discovered the painting techniques of French Impressionism and Expressionism as espoused by many local Jewish artists in the so-called "School of Paris."
 Although influenced heavily by this exposure, Kirszenbaum developed his own very personal mode of expression, instilling something of the mysticism and loss that marked his personal journey as he fled Nazi Germany.
 Rampant in his work are elements reflective of the beliefs from his childhood as well as his native folklore.

 The Second World War put an end to all his dreams.
 During the German occupation his studio was ransacked and more than 600 paintings and drawings were looted - nearly all his life's work.
 He was imprisoned in various work camps in Southern France, including the Camp du Vernet concentration camp.
 His wife was arrested, deported, and killed by Germans along with all the members of his family in Poland; none survived the German SS concentration camps.

 After the war he returned to painting, thanks to the help of Alix de Rothschild.
 During these years of recovery, he lived in France before eventually embarking on an extended journey to Brazil and Morocco.

 During his lifetime, Kirszenbaum exhibited his paintings in Weimar and Berlin in Germany; Utrecht and Amsterdam in the Netherlands; Limoges, Lyon, and Paris in France; and São Paulo and Rio de Janeiro in Brazil.

 Kirszenbaum died from cancer in Paris, France, aged 54.